-NRLA – National Residential Landlords Association
+NRLA – National Residential Landlords Association – About the NRLA

-The National Residential Landlords association, also known as the NRLA, is the UK’s largest landlord membership organisation for private residential landlords.
+The National Residential Landlords association, also known as the NRLA, is the UK’s largest membership organisation for private residential landlords.

-The two landlord’s association, the RLA and the NLA, merged to create the NRLA in April 2020.
+The two landlord’s association, the RLA and the NLA merged to create the NRLA in April 2020.

-The NRLA support over 90,000 members in England, Wales & Scotland.
+They support over 90,000 members in England, Wales & Scotland.

 Why join the NRLA?

-The NRLA is one of the largest membership organisations that offers a wide range of membership benefits like:
+They are one of the largest membership organisations that offers a wide range of membership benefits like:

 - Access to discounted property management software